Ir al contenido

 True Architecture Requires Friction

-Artificial Intelligence is the most powerful cognitive tool we have ever built.
-It can generate infinite variations and execute syntax at hyper-speed.
-But without strict, adversarial governance, it will simply generate flaws at hyper-speed.
+Agentic AI is the most powerful cognitive tool we have ever built.
+Without adversarial governance, it will generate flaws at the same hyper-speed it generates code.

 El nodo inquisidor: por qué nunca confío en la primera respuesta de una IA